cartersusi/script_helper/README.md

     * long_flag: Pointer to the long-form of the flag.
     * short_flag: Pointer to the short-form of the flag.
     * value: Default value for the flags.
+    * required: Boolean flag to indicate if the flag is required.
     * flag_name: Optional name of the flag to be used in the error message.s
 * Returns: The value of the specified flag (either long_flag or short_flag).
 * Errors: Triggers an error if neither flag is set or if both flags are set.